dominodatalab/cdk-cf-eks/cdk/README.md

 This is a blank project for Python development with CDK.

+Read https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html about how to install AWS CDK and set up your region, etc.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization